openmls/openmls/book/src/user_manual/migration.md

 ### Key material hygiene

-- Never log or upload the bundle.
-The serialized `GroupMigrationBundle` contains private encryption keys in plaintext JSON.
-Error reports and diagnostics must not include the bundle, value diffs, or deserialization error messages that embed the offending content — and the bundle should stay in memory, never written to a temp file for debugging.
+- **Never log or upload the migration bundle.** The serialized `GroupMigrationBundle` contains private encryption keys in plaintext JSON.
+Error reports and diagnostics must not include the migration bundle, value diffs, or any deserialization error messages that embed the offending content.
+The bundle should also stay in memory, and never be written to a temp file for debugging.

 - Create the fresh store with the same protections as the old.
-Same at-rest encryption (e.g. SQLCipher key), and on desktop, restrictive file permissions set before data is written, not fixed up after.
+Same at-rest encryption (e.g. SQLCipher key), and on desktop, restrictive file permissions set before the data is written, not fixed up after.